RiansyahTohamba/coding-notes/personal-mba/andy-grove-strategi-inflection-point-mit.md

 Intel is Microsoft's
 complementor.

-Microsoft software, without
-Intel microprocessors,
+# Microsoft only running if intel exist

-would clearly not be as
-valuable as it is with.
+Microsoft software, without Intel microprocessors, would clearly not be as valuable as it is with.

-This is sort of the general
-analysis of describing

-how a business operates
-and this is not

-what I was going to talk about.
+This is sort of the general analysis of describing how a business operates and this is not what I was going to talk about.

+# introduction to '10x force'
-What we are going
-to look at and what

-we are going to
-examine here is what

-happens when one of those forces becomes very, very much larger
+What we are going to look at and what we are going to examine here is "what happens when one of those forces becomes very, very much larger than the others?".

-than the others.

-And I want to call it an order of magnitude in order to--
+And I want to call it an order of magnitude in order to--order of magnitude is not exactly a trade publication term.

-order of magnitude
-is not exactly

-a trade publication term.

 I called it a 10x force.

-A 10 for 10 force, 10
-times increase relative

-to the other forces.
+A 10 for 10 force, 10 times increase relative to the other forces.

 What happens when
 there is such, one